Have you looked into dropshipping on Amazon? It makes good business sense.

-You can read more about how to dropship with Amazon on their website here.
+You can read more about how to dropship with Amazon on its website here.

-Amazon dropshipping requires everyone to sign up as a seller on Amazon’s website.
-Their Individual plan costs $0.99 per unit sold, while the Professional plan will cost you $39.99, regardless of how many items you sell.
+Amazon dropshipping requires everyone to sign up as a seller on its website.
+Its Individual plan costs 99¢ per unit sold, while the Professional plan costs $39.99, regardless of how many items you sell.

-Amazon’s dropshipping fees vary by product type but are typically in the 10%-15% range.
-This might not be feasible for those who’re working with relatively small profit margins.
+Amazon’s dropshipping fees vary by product type but are typically in the 8% to 15% range.
+This might not be feasible for those working with relatively small profit margins.

 Learn more about Amazon’s commission fees.

 It can be.
 The average dropshipper sells products at a 10% to 30% margin.
 If they dropship via Amazon, the platform will take around 15% off their top-line revenue.